Bill passed November, 2022 | Research conducted July-September 2025

 Continue to Improve State Policy

-Continue to advance legislative and regulatory improvements through effective organization and advocacy
+• Continue to improve legislation and regulation through effective organization and advocacy efforts

 Develop the Psychedelic Workforce